bcgsc/NanoSim/README.md

 For **releases before v2.2.0**, we provide profiles trained for _E. coli_ or _S. cerevisiae_ datasets.
 Flowcell chemistry is R7.3 and R9, and they were basecalled by Metrichor.
 They can be downloaded from **[our ftp site](http://www.bcgsc.ca/downloads/supplementary)**

-For **release v2.5.0 and onwards**, we provide profiles trained for _H. sapiens_ NA12878 gDNA, cDNA 1D2, and directRNA datasets, and _Mus. musculus_ cDNA dataset.
+For **release v2.5.0 and onwards**, we provide profiles trained for _H. sapiens_ NA12878 gDNA, cDNA 1D2, and directRNA datasets, _Mus. musculus_ cDNA dataset, and the ZymoBIOMICS mock community datasets with 10 species and two abundance levels.
 Flowcell chemistry is R9.4 for all datasets.
 NA12878 gDNA and directRNA was basecalled by Guppy 3.1.5; NA12878 cDNA 1D2 was basecalled by Albacore 2.3.1; mouse cDNA was basecalled by Metrichor.
 These models are available within **[pre-trained_models folder](https://github.com/bcgsc/NanoSim/tree/master/pre-trained_models)**.

 ### 2. Simulation stage
 Simulation stage takes reference genome/transcriptome and read profiles as input and outputs simulated reads in FASTA format.
 Simulation stage runs in two modes: "genome" and "transcriptome" and you may use either of them based on your needs.